Introduction

 CohortDiagnostics offers a suite of features designed to deepen the understanding of cohort dynamics and the intricacies of cohort definitions, including:

-1. Cohort Definition: Facilitates the examination and validation of the logic behind cohort definitions, ensuring they accurately capture the intended population.
+1. Cohort Definition: Facilitates the examination and validation of the logic behind cohort definitions, ensuring they accurately capture the intended population and allows for the asessment of cohort inclusion rule logic & attrition.

-2. Concepts in Data Source: Identifies the specific concepts present within the data source that are relevant to the cohort definitions, enabling a deeper understanding of data coverage and content.
+2. Concepts in Data Source: Identifies the specific concepts present within the data source that are relevant to the cohort definitions, enabling a deeper understanding of standard and non-standard concepts present in the underlying patient population for each database.

 3. Orphan Concepts: Highlights concepts that, despite their relevance, are not captured within a cohort’s definition.
 This helps in refining concept sets and cohort criteria to ensure comprehensiveness and relevance.